 Lake Mineral Wells State Park

-Really, the outdoor activities here are endless.
+The outdoor activities here are endless.
 People visit this state park to hike, ride mountain bikes, and horseback ride, so always be aware of your surroundings when on the multi-use trails.

 It is important to note that Lake Mineral Wells does not allow jet skis, skiing, or tubing on the lake.